zorang2/TIL/Study_Yeungnam_Univ/Autonomous driving Artificial intelligence/readme.md

-How to adjust the image using opencv.
+How to adjust the image & video using opencv.